It takes a village...

 Just simple connection and conversation for junior lawyers to get some tips and connect with someone new.
 And if there is a fit?
 Great!
 You and your mentee can choose to connect or meet again.
 But that is up to you.

-TAS Junior Members (called to the bar less than 5 years) were pre-loaded to the Mentorship Rocket in March 2023 and can access their accounts directly here https://www.mentorshiprocket.com/AdvocatesSociety_2023 .
-New Junior Members will be added to the program when memberships are approved.
+TAS Junior Members* (called to the bar less than 5 years) are automatically loaded to the Mentorship Rocket portal and can access their accounts directly here https://www.mentorshiprocket.com/AdvocatesSociety_2023.
+New Junior Members will be added to the program when their membership is approved by the Board.

 TAS Regular Members (5+ years of call) can register to be a mentee in the program here .